Bring Medieval Manuscripts into Your Classroom: Talks & Hands-On Workshops with Giovanni Scorcioni

 In this guest lecture, Giovanni introduced students to the history and contemporary production of manuscript facsimiles.
 The session highlighted the technical challenges of reproducing medieval manuscripts and discussed how high-quality facsimiles enable close study of objects that are otherwise too fragile or rare to be widely handled.

-Guest Talks at the International Congress of Medieval Studies (ICMS) Conference (Remote) – May 15, 2021
+International Congress on Medieval Studies (ICMS) Conference – Guest Talks (Remote)

 Giovanni participated in two virtual events: a self-hosted unboxing of the new facsimile of the Psalter of Blanche of Castile, and a discussion titled Reproductive Cultures: New Approaches to the Facsimile.
 These sessions examined how facsimiles shape the teaching of art history and open new pathways for scholarly interaction with medieval manuscripts.